Encouraging and Embedding Wellness

 In this case we implemented this system, once Employee Y was better, we ensured to work with the Teams of Company X as well, we had many interactive wellbeing sessions, wherein our wellness consultants psychoeducated the TLs and Teams.
 They were trained about the importance of empathy and team support.
 They were also trained to create a psychological safe space for each other.

-This rippled further and employees showed more work satisfaction and lesser attrition rate, which was good news for Company X from a business perspective, productivity increased at an individual, team, department and whole organization level.
+This rippled further and employees showed more work satisfaction and lesser attrition rate, which was good news for Company X from a business perspective, productivity increased at an individual, team, department and whole organisation level.
 The Company flourished, even during the uncertain times of the pandemic.

-As the employees of Company X were given the confidence and the platform to address any issues or concerns, they valued the efforts of Company X, and displayed their gratitude by giving their best to the organization.
+As the employees of Company X were given the confidence and the platform to address any issues or concerns, they valued the efforts of Company X, and displayed their gratitude by giving their best to the organisation.

 Abc Ltd. reported lack of efficient communication among team members and the resultant disengagement towards work.
 Simultaneously, such fallout had begun to indicate burnout among employees